 Under Prigozhin, Wagner's involvement in Libya remained primarily military, accompanied by very little resource exploitation.
 Controlling either oil resources or illicit economies in Libya would mean dislodging armed groups in eastern and central Libya, which are heavily armed and are deeply invested in such resources.
-That said, Libya had other advantages for Wagner, providing 'a logistical airbridge to the group's deployments in the Sahel and central Africa, enabling both its combat-linked and illicit economic interests in those contexts'.
+137 That said, Libya had other advantages for Wagner, providing 'a logistical airbridge to the group's deployments in the Sahel and central Africa, enabling both its combat-linked and illicit economic interests in those contexts'.
+138 here has been speculation about Wagner's involvement in the illicit smuggling of Libyan fuel, particularly to Sudan.139 However, this is off the mark.